Indian Stock Market Trends Today: Sensex Recovers, Nifty Eyes 24,000

 | US 10-Year Treasury Yield | 🇺🇸 USA | 4.228% | ▼ −0.057% | Positive — falling yields reduce pressure on EM FII outflows |

-The GIFT Nifty (SGX Nifty) at 23,541.50 on Monday evening — up 156 points or 0.67% from the closing level — is the single most important pre-market indicator for Tuesday’s Indian market opening.
+The GIFT Nifty (SGX Nifty) at 23,541.50 on Monday evening — up 156 points or 0.67% — is the single most important pre-market indicator for Tuesday’s Indian market opening.
 A GIFT Nifty trading above 23,500 typically implies a positive to flat gap-up opening for the Nifty 50.
-However, any overnight escalation in the Iran conflict or a spike in crude oil futures could rapidly reverse this signal.
+Any overnight escalation in the Iran conflict or a spike in crude oil futures could rapidly reverse this signal.

 Top 10 Stocks to Buy on NSE/BSE for 2026 — Bluechip Picks with Valuation & Rationale